About The Phoenix Singers

 The Phoenix Singers started life in Devon in 1971, and has since become a prominent chamber choir in the South West.
 Now based in Taunton, members come from a wide regional area.
 The concert repertoire has expanded enormously over recent times, made possible by the ability and vast experience of the choir's members.
 The Phoenix Singers performs programmes that often have religious themes and draws heavily on composers of the sixteenth and twentieth centuries, and with a very eclectic approach to styles and periods of choral music including various contemporary composers and arrangers.
 Celebrating its 14th year in 2018, The Phoenix Singers Festival of Nine Lessons and Carols is an eagerly anticipated event each Christmas.

-Martin was appointed Musical Director of The Phoenix Singers from January, 2019
+Martin was appointed Musical Director of The Phoenix Singers with effect from January 2019.

 He was educated in Birmingham and after graduating continued his studies in Paris with the celebrated blind organist, Jean Langlais.
 Martin then held appointments at Bristol Cathedral, Christchurch Priory and Oxford University where broadcasts on national and local radio and television were often undertaken.
 During his ten years at Christchurch he instigated, together with Nicolas Kynaston, the rebuilding of the famous pipe organ and became well-known for playing over 300 popular Lunchtime Concerts.